-The Board will monitor the scope and currency of this policy.
+The Board will monitor the scope and currency of the Diversity Policy.

 The Company is responsible for implementing, monitoring and reporting on the Measurable Objectives (if any).

 Measurable Objectives (if any) as set by the Board will be included in the annual key performance indicators for the Chief Executive Officer/Managing Director and senior executives.